Skip to content

 2. Longer Commute.

-Also for the 80% of the workforce that do not have the opportunity to work from home, commutes are getting longer.
+Also, for the 80% of the workforce that cannot work from home, commutes are becoming increasingly longer.
 A major reason for this is that homes are more affordable in suburbs and rural areas.

 3. Inadequate Public Transport.